Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 == 3-Variable K-Map Structure

-For 3 variables, we use a 2×4 grid (one variable for rows, two for columns):
+For 3 variables, we use a 2 $times$ 4 grid (one variable for rows, two for columns):

 #align(center)[
   #table(